 Much greater awareness of employee and staff wellness and well-being exists these days in the workplace, and, as a responsible manager, this is an important issue to address.

-I recommend to make sure you include consideration for the following:
+I recommend making sure you include consideration for the following:

 - Digital wellness – can you, as a manager, better guide and support your team in terms of digital usage?